Your Cart

 Are the grains I buy certified organic? 🤔

-The produce i grow comes from my two farms in Mustafabad and Nabha.
+The produce you buy comes from my farms in Kapurthala and Nabha.
 Both are certified organic for the past 3 years.
-When i do not have enough quantity to fulfil an order, i would also offer grains from another organic farmer known to me.
-I have visited the farms of all the people i source from.
-I have seen their practices and i have personally used the produce from their farms.
 I urge everyone to please come and visit my farms and build a relationship with me, and not with a piece of paper 😊

 What if i do not like what i have bought? 😔

-Although i personally make sure that the produce i grow is clean and full of taste, there could still be a reason for you to be not fully satisfied!
-I can replace your order with a similar product, or your money will be fully refunded.
-Whatever is the case, please do write back to me @ honest.farmer.mail@gmail.com and tell me what you did not like.
+Although i personally make sure that the produce I sell is clean and full of taste, there could still be a reason for you to be not fully satisfied!
+I can replace your order with the same or another product, or we can provide a full refund.
+Whichever is the case, please do write back to me @ honest.farmer.mail@gmail.com with your feedback.

 Where are your farms, and can we visit? 🌾

-This is the first question you should be asking before buying organic produce!
-My first (and favourite) farm is at my ancestral village of Mustafabad (District Kapurthala) where i converted 4 acres to organic in 2016.
+I manage two farms.
+My ancestral farm is at Mustafabad (Distt.
+Kapurthala) where i converted 4 acres to organic in 2016.
 It is a 3 hours drive for Chandigarh.
-This patch of land is right next to the GT Road!
-You will see it on your right side as you pass Kartarpur / Hamira on your way to Amritsar.
 Click on this link to view this location. https://goo.gl/maps/BuYWmCz9hnVPJGJQA.

 My second farm is at Village Rohti Basta Singh (Near Nabha), which is an hour and a half drive from Chandigarh.
-This 6 acres is also organic since 2017.
+Both the farms are certified as Organic

 What model of organic farming do you follow? 🚜